neurobin/mdx_include/README.md

 This project is motivated by [markdown-include](https://github.com/cmacmackin/markdown-include) and provides the same functionalities with some extras.

 Inclusion for local file is by default recursive and for remote file non-recursive.
-You can change this behavior by configuration.
+You can change this behavior through configuration.

 **You should not use markdown-include along with this extension, choose either one, not both.**